There are 49 articles in this month.

 In this introductory article, George Ryan explains how… Continue Reading

 Leave your tights, weightlifting shoes and iPods at the door.
 In this camp, your name doesn’t go on the whiteboard.
 It goes on your plain white T-shirt.

 “The training we give is really the hardest training outside of any military organization in the world,” says SEALFIT founder Mark Divine.

 “It’s a quantifiable approach to a finally well-defined notion of what fitness is.
 That is what CrossFit is,” CrossFit founder and CEO Greg Glassman says in defining the program he created and showing how it differs from every other exercise regimen out there.

-The CrossFit definition of fitness comes from three operational models explained in the Level 1 Training Guide: balance in CrossFit’s 10 general physical skills, the hopper model of random physical challenges, and the… Continue Reading
+The CrossFit definition of fitness comes from three operational models explained in the Level 1 Training Guide: balance in CrossFit’s 10 general physical skills, the hopper model of random physical challenges, and… Continue Reading